-It should actually work: That is, hanging up a picture with honey: Since honey does not just stick to your fingers.
-It also sticks napkins to your finger if you want to remove the honey.
+It should actually work: that is, hanging up a picture with honey, since honey does not just stick to your fingers.
+It also sticks napkins to your finger when you want to remove the honey.
 It sticks!
 But it doesn’t bond, our experts say.
-That is because honey lacks a critical force that the pressure-sensitive adhesive on our adhesive tapes have.
+That is because honey lacks a critical force that the pressure-sensitive adhesive on our adhesive tapes has.

-There is a high tack, for example, when a very solid bond is produced with minimal pressure and extremely short contact.
-When paper is produced, for example, such a high tack is needed: as a machine draws in 1.9 kilometers of paper per minute, the pressure-sensitive adhesive on the adhesive tape must bond extremely quickly if it should bond the next paper roll to the end of the finished roll in a running operation.
-Honey also has a readily apparent tack: It glues as soon as you touch it with your finger.
+There is a high tack, for example when a very solid bond is produced with minimal pressure and extremely short contact.
+When paper is produced, for example, such a high tack is needed: as a machine draws in 1.9 kilometres of paper per minute, the pressure-sensitive adhesive on the adhesive tape must bond extremely quickly if it should bond the next paper roll to the end of the finished roll in a running operation.
+Honey also has a readily apparent tack: it glues as soon as you touch it with your finger.

 That is important, for example, if adhesive tape should hold a large amount of weight stably, since the adhesive may not rip apart.
 The molecules must bond strongly and “hold” firmly to each other.
 That is definitely not the case with honey, since honey is very liquid and rips especially easily.
 The cohesion of honey is very low.

 So we have found the answer: honey is not an adhesive according to our definition since it lacks the inner bond, the cohesion.
 That means: your napkin and hands will also remain sticky in the future.
 But you can forget about hanging up a picture with honey.